pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 ### Make the alien drift down the screen

-The Alien should glide from the top to the bottom of the screen, then instantly go back to the top and start gliding again.
+The alien should glide from the top to the bottom of the screen, then instantly go back to the top and start gliding again.

 You can add code to your script which works the same as Scratch’s